7673502/proset-terminal/README.md

 An alternative proof is to view the deck of cards as elements of the vector space $\mathbb{F}_2^6$.
 Then, a "set" corresponds to a collection of elements that sum to $0$.
 Because every collection of $7$ nonzero elements in $\mathbb{F}_2^6$ is guaranteed to be linearly dependent, there must be some nontrivial relation between the $7$ elements so that some linear combination of them sums to $0$.

 Both of these proofs can be applied more generally to show that every collection of $n+1$ cards with $n$ uniquely colored dots is guaranteed to have a set.
-These more general proofs are left as an exercise to the reader.

 ## Online Implementations